jkriege2/JKQtPlotter/examples/simpletest_datastore_statistics/README.md

 # Kernel Density Estimates (KDE)

 Especially when only few samples from a distribution are available, histograms are not good at representing the underlying data distribution.
 In such cases, [Kernel Density Estimates (KDE)](https://en.wikipedia.org/wiki/Kernel_density_estimation) can help, which are basically a smoothed variant of a histogram.
-The statistics library supports calculating them via e.g. `jkqtpstatKDE1D()`:
+The [statisticslibrary] supports calculating them via e.g. `jkqtpstatKDE1D()`:

 ```.cpp
     size_t kdecolX=plotter->getDatastore()->addColumn(KDEcolumnBaseName+", bins");